TITLE 6 PRIMARY AND SECONDARY EDUCATION

 K. It is a violation of 6.50.1.10 NMAC for any public official knowingly, willfully or intentionally to conceal or fail to disclose any financial interest required to be disclosed by 6.50.1.10 NMAC or violate any of its provisions.

-M. The executive director and the authority board shall maintain the confidentiality of the complaint and instruct the complainant that he is also required to keep the complaint confidential pursuant to Subsection L of 6.50.1.10 NMAC.
+M. The executive director and the authority board shall maintain the confidentiality of the complaint and instruct the complainant that they are also required to keep the complaint confidential pursuant to Subsection L of 6.50.1.10 NMAC.
 Except for the hearing, the proceedings shall be kept confidential by all parties concerned, unless the accused public official requests that the process be open at any stage.

 N. A separate hearing officer shall be appointed by the authority board for each complaint.
 The hearing officer may be an authority board member, agent or employee of the authority or another person.
 The complainant and the person complained against have the right to one disqualification of a designated hearing officer.